 The 24V+ output on pin 5 is unstabilised and is limited to 1 amp by an internal fuse on the main printed circuit board and the return is via pin 3 (0V).
 This feature would normally be used with the DC current sink.
-It is not available on the A.280.
+It is not available on the A.70 or A.140.